mrkurger/date-night-app2/docs/GITHUB_INSIGHTS_WORKFLOW.md

 ## Setting Up the Workflows

+Three workflows are available in the repository:

+1. **Sync GitHub Insights** (Original): Uses GitHub API but may encounter permission issues
+2. **Sync GitHub Insights (Fixed)**: An improved version of the original with better error handling
+3. **Sync GitHub Insights (Alternative)**: Uses git commands instead of the GitHub API

-Both workflows are already configured in the repository.
-If you encounter permission issues with the first approach, you can disable it and rely on the alternative approach:
+If you encounter permission issues with the first approach:

 1. Go to your GitHub repository
 2. Navigate to **Actions** > **Sync GitHub Insights**
 3. Click the three dots menu (⋮) and select **Disable workflow**
-4. Then go to **Sync GitHub Insights (Alternative)**
+4. Then go to **Sync GitHub Insights (Fixed)** or **Sync GitHub Insights (Alternative)**
 5. If it's disabled, click **Enable workflow**

+We recommend trying the workflows in this order:

+1. First try **Sync GitHub Insights (Fixed)** as it provides the most comprehensive information if permissions are available
+2. If that fails, use **Sync GitHub Insights (Alternative)** which works without special permissions

 ## Customizing the Reports